Galois groups and cohomological functors: Quotients that determine cohomology

 \section{Quotients that determine cohomology}

 This section is devoted to proving Theorem A. More generally, let $(T,T_0,\alp)$ be a cohomological duality triple.
-We show that, under some mild assumptions, the quotient $G/T_0(G)$ determines the graded rings $H^*_{t,\alp}(G)$, $t\geq1$, and is in fact the minimal such quotient:
+We show that, assuming the existence of a cover $S\to G$, the quotient $G/T_0(G)$ determines the graded rings $H^*_{t,\alp}(G)$, $t\geq1$, and is in fact the minimal such quotient:

 \begin{thm} Assume that there is a cover $S\to G$.
 Let $N$ be a normal subgroup of $G$ contained in $T(G)$, and consider the following conditions: \begin{enumerate} \item[(a)] $N\leq T_0(G)$; \item[(b)] $\inf_G\colon A(G/N)\to A(G)$ is an isomorphism; \item[(c)] $\inf_G\colon H^*_{t,\alp}(G/N)\to H^*_{t,\alp}(G)$ is an isomorphism for every $t$. \end{enumerate} Then (a)$\Leftrightarrow$(b)$\Rightarrow$(c).
 Moreover, if there exist $r\geq1$ such that $\bar\alp_G^r\colon H^r_{r,\alp}(G)\to A(G)$ is injective and $\bar\alp_{G/N}^r\colon H^r_{r,\alp}(G/N)\to A(G/N)$ surjective, then (a)--(c) are equivalent. \end{thm}